fred-gutierrez/snapnote/ROADMAP.md

 - Removed animations from the GitHub, Theme Switcher, and setting buttons since they were inconsistent when clicked.

-### Version 0.2 - Unreleased
+### Version 0.2 - Launched 12/23/2023

 - Removed the Export Menu and added a Copy To Clipboard Menu with the options to Copy as Markdown and Plain Text. ✅
 - "Delete All" Button was added by @MahmoudESSE on GitHub ❤️ . ✅
-- Minor changes to text, for better readability.
+- Minor changes to text, for better readability. ✅